fusionpbx/fusionpbx-docs/source/additional_information/password_reset.rst

 **PostgreSQL**
 ^^^^^^^^^^^^^^^

 | Connect to the PostgreSQL database.
-Once you are running psql you can use \l to list the databases and \c to connect to one of them.
-After running the SQL Query then use \q to quit.
+Once you are running psql you can use:

+* \\l to list the databases.
+* \\c to connect to one of them.
+* After running the SQL Query then use \q to quit.

 ::